Ski Boot Buying Guide

 Ski boot fitting is something we take very seriously at Gnomes.
 It requires a wealth of knowledge and years of experience to see you right.
 There are serveral factors to consider when fitting boots including but not limited to: foot shape, foot profile, size, ability, age, biomechanics, goals and previous issues.
 It is always recommended you visit us instore for a full custom ski boot fit.

-Using the latest technology, we take a scan of the foot on a pressure mapping system showing us images that can’t be seen by the naked eye like weight distribution and anatomical structure of the feet.
-This can help us identify the areas you need support.
+Using the latest technology, we take a scan of the foot on a pressure mapping system showing us images that can’t be seen by the naked eye, like weight distribution and anatomical structure of the feet helping us identify the areas you need support.
 Gnomes experienced technicians evaluate your stance, posture and bio-mechanical makeup identifying your foot shape, flexibility, previous sporting injuries and any problem areas that may occur within a ski boot.

 We mould the custom footbed directly to the contours of the feet while you wait.
 The feet are the foundations of the entire body, therefore we must support them correctly, otherwise major problems will occur.
 Pronation and supination are normal bio-mechanical motions that the foot must do to perform correctly, when either of these motions becomes excessive they can cause foot fatigue, knee, hip and back pain, a Gnomes custom footbeds will prevent this from happening.
 All foot types including neutral feet benefit from custom footbeds by improving comfort, performance and weight distribution while aligning the lower leg they decrease fatigue, impact and shock.

-At Gnomes we have a large range of different fitting ski boots to accommodate all foot types, and abilities.
-After your foot analysis your technician will choose a selection of a maximum 3 ski boots that are correct for your foot shape, ability, fitness level and future goals.
-Together you and your technician will the find the best fit.
+At Gnomes we have a large range of different fitting ski boots to accommodate all foot types, and ability's.
+After your foot analysis your technician will choose a selection of a manimum of 3 ski boots that are correct for your foot shape, ability, fitness level and future goals, together with your technician you will the find the best fit.
 Once the final boot has been selected you will add in your custom made footbeds and completed the following if needed:

 We may need to carry out some strentching to the plastic shell of the ski boot to accommodate the foot using our ski boot press this is a simple process and makes for a fully custom shell offering maximum comfort.